KxSystems/nano/README.md

 ## Results & potential errors

-The results from running nano test are saved in ASCII text files.

-The results are saved in a sub-directory of the current working directory, which by default should be the same directory containing these scripts.
-Each run of the test script `mthread.sh` will save its results in a new directory, timestamped to the nearest minute.
+The results are saved as text files in a sub-directory of the working directory, which by default should be the scripts directory.
+Each run of the `mthread.sh` will save its results in a new directory, timestamped MMDD:HHMM, rounded to the nearest minute.

 If running across a cluster of nodes, each of the nodes must be time-synced (e.g. ntp).

 The script itself will report some key results on the standard output.
-But the aggregate files contain the real results data, sorted by host and process count, aggregated.
+But the "aggregate*" files contain the real results data, sorted by host and process count, aggregated.

 Other detailed results, including write rates, small IOPS tests, and so on, are contained in the output files (one per system under test) in the results directory.